qlik-oss/core-assisted-prescription/README.md

 You can easily start this use-case locally, without any Swarm deployment, by using `docker-compose`.

-You need to generate certificates the first-time you want to start this project:
+You need to generate certificates the first time you want to start this project:

 ```bash
 $ ./deploy/create-certs.sh -a localhost